LEADER

 Program Leadership

-Joseph Gold, MD, Chief Medical Officer
+Joseph Gold, MD, Associate Chief for Clinical Services

 Dr. Gold oversees all of the hospital’s clinical programs across multiple sites, age groups, and levels of care.
 He serves as the physician leader of McLean’s Schwartz Center Rounds to promote compassionate care giving and support to caregivers.
 Dr. Gold is also a member of the Executive Committee of the MGH-McLean Child Psychiatry Residency Training Committee.